ckochenower/chaos-indy-environment/README.md

       'vagrant' and 'ubuntu' home directories.
 The indy-node repo contains a perf_processes.py batch script used for load/stress testing and is used by Chaos experiments to generate load when needed.
-The Choas experiments expect a clone of the indy-node repo to be present in the home directory of the the user running chaos experiments.
+The Choas experiments expect a clone of the indy-node repo to be present on each client node in the home directory of the the user running chaos experiments.

    2. **indy-test-automation**:
       Shared as /vagrant/indy-test-automation on each VM.
 A 'cdindy' alias is placed in /home/[vagrant|ubuntu]/.profile for convenience.
-When on client machines (i.e. cli01), running 'cdindy' changes directory to /vagrant/indy-test-automation/chaos.
+When on client machines (i.e. cli1), running 'cdindy' changes directory to /vagrant/indy-test-automation/chaos.

       Chaos experiments are found under the 'chaos' directory.
 This project has